 You’ll never be short of cultural things to do in Southern Oxfordshire thanks to its diverse array of captivating museums, listed buildings and heritage attractions.
 In Wantage, the Vale & Downland Museum offers a window into the cultural heritage of the Vale of White Horse region, complemented by a charming café with a terrace and garden.
 A visit to the Abingdon County Hall Museum immerses you in the vibrant history of Abingdon through dynamic exhibitions and community-driven initiatives.

-The Royal Army Chaplains’ Museum in Didcot highlights the profound history of British Army chaplaincy, while Tom Brown’s School Museum in Uffington delves into local history and literary heritage, including the famed Uffington White Horse.
+The Royal Army Chaplains’ Museum in Didcot highlights the profound history of British Army chaplaincy, while Uffington Museum delves into local history and literary heritage, including the famed Uffington White Horse.
 In nearby Wallingford, the Wallingford Museum offers a comprehensive look at the town’s past, from the Mesolithic Period, to the Bronze Age and Iron Age and from medieval times to the Victorian era, all housed in a historic Tudor building.
 It also boasts connections to Agatha Christie, the renowned crime writer who once resided in Wallingford, adding a touch of mystery and intrigue to its historical narrative.

 South Oxfordshire and Vale of White Horse District Councils, Abbey House, Abbey Close, Abingdon, OX14 3JE